 Usually this is the most artistic aspect of any drawing application.
 With something like the freeform Deform tool, and arrow guides it is easy to give clean and symmetrical curves to any object .
 Check out this tutorial on.

 The umbrella project also shows the ease with which one half of an object can be mirrored to create the whole.

 Finish your creations using the one click Paint tool which not only has flat colors but a gallery of textures.
 You can also set custom colors and import textures in the form of image files (JPEG, PNG, BMP).

 Create Full Scenes With Existing Models

 You can reuse 3D models in the public domain on the 3DVIA.com site and combine them into a 3D scene.
 Just enter a keyword in the search box and search results are displayed as 3D figures in a turntable or a thumbnail mode.
 Clicking on insert downloads it to your 3D space.

 The sub-forum is a great place to share your experiences and do your Q&A with other users.
 There are also groups formed by users around specific topics like Tips and Tricks, Houses, and of course 3DVIA Shape models.

 Groups are starting points for discussions and collaborations.
 For instance, two or more 3DVIA users can collaborate on projects as all models are hosted on the server.
 3DVIA also has a free browser plug-in for viewing 3D models from all angles.

 The above features are just a sketch of the free software.
 Potter around with it and you will get a better idea of its uses for everyday work.
-As this video shows, it’s easy enough to be used as an educational tool.
+As thisshows, it’s easy enough to be used as an educational tool.

 That’s just the thing with 3DVIA Shape.
 It may lack the finesse of more feature rich 3D software, but with its quick and simple abilities it does enough to create an interest in 3D art.